Stopping by & Sharing Wine at Crocker & Starr Winery in St. Helena, Napa Valley

 Score: 92/100.
 92% Malbec, 4% Cabernet Sauvignon and 4% Petit Verdot.
-After a trip to Mendoza, Argentina, Winemaker Starr wanted to experiment with Malbec in Napa.
+After a trip to Mendoza, Argentina, Winemaker Starr wanted to experiment with Argentina’s iconic Malbec grape, but in Napa.
 A few years after planting it, the Casali wine was born.
 The 2014 vintage has a dark purple-red color, looking youthful.
 It tastes so too, with a nose filled with bright dark red fruit characters with elegant oak tones.
 Rich body with dense but extremely smooth tannins leaving a silky feel in your mouth.
 The flavors are bursting on the palate, like they would in a very juicy ripe dark cherry, augmented with clove and other sweet spices, dark cocoa and vanilla.
 A big red but displaying juicy elegance, restraint, and finesse for a Malbec.

 2010 Crocker & Starr Stone Place Cabernet Sauvignon